KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 In the RDF lexicon, the three columns in the above triple are called **subject**, **predicate**, and **object**.
 The *subject* column points to a web resource that the triple is describing, in this case the Wikipedia entry for William Shakespeare.
 The predicate column defines some aspect, or *property*, that you want to attribute to the subject.
 Here it points to a property called "author" that is documented at a website called schema.org.
 The third column, *object*, contains the value of the property, namely "Hamlet."

-Notice that the first two columns above are written as **URIs**, which are a more generalized form of URLS, and the last is a text string in quotation marks.
+Notice that the first two columns above are written as [**URIs**](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (uniform resource identifiers), which are a more generalized form of URLS, and the last is a text string in quotation marks.
 One hard and fast rule of RDF is that *subject and predicate columns must always be written in URI form*.
 The object column may be written either as a text string (as above) or as another URI.

 URIs serve as unique identifiers, similar to a U.S. Social Security number or the item number of a component in a warehouse.
 Although there's no reason why a URI has to point to a real resource on the web, it is considered best practice to do so, allowing a user to follow a URI to its source in order to find out more about it.